Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 How Long Should I Spend on Koh Yao Noi?

 Depending on how long you want to spend chilling on a beach will determine how long you want to stay on the island.
-Most of the island's sites can be visited within a day if you rent your own scooter and get a wiggle on!
+Most of the island's “attractions” can be visited within a day if you rent your own scooter and get a wiggle on!
+However, we would recommend slowing down, taking a boat trip or two and really relaxing into the slow-paced island lifestyle.

-Next time we go, we will probably do two/three days on Noi and three days on Yai but this is because it would be a return trip and not our first time.
+Next time we go, we will probably do two/three days on Noi and then three days on Yai but this is because it would be a return trip and not our first time.

 Is Koh Yao Noi Worth a Visit?